-If you install an ArcGIS client on a virtual machine in the cloud or connect to a cloud-based database service, you may need to install database management system client files on the ArcGIS client machine.
+If you install an ArcGIS client on a virtual machine in the cloud or connect to a database other than those listed in Supported cloud-based database services, you may need to install database management system client files on the ArcGIS client machine.
 These client files are available from their respective database vendors.
 Follow instructions from the vendors to install and configure these files, and read the connection information in ArcGIS help for additional configuration needed to connect from ArcGIS clients.

 To connect from ArcGIS to SAP HANA Cloud, install SAP HANA client 2.4 revision patch 186 (2.04.186).
 Be sure to install your ArcGIS client on a machine (physical or virtual) that is located as close as possible to the location where you've deployed SAP HANA Cloud.